LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Experimental Evaluation for RCA Stage

-Other CI/CD anomaly detection methods are excluded due to their reliance on fixed templates or the need for model training, which conflicts with LogSage's plug-and-play design.
 We evaluate LogPrompt and LogGPT using their original prompt templates, with optimal settings: LogPrompt (few-shot = 20, window = 100) and LogGPT (few-shot = 5, window = 30).
 As shown in Table~\ref{baseline}, LogSage is the only method that supports the full pipeline from interpretable root cause analysis to automated solution execution.
 LogPrompt can produce interpretable diagnostic outputs but lacks the ability to generate solutions.
 Although LogGPT claims to generate remediation suggestions, it operates without any external knowledge integration and relies solely on the LLM’s pre-trained knowledge, often resulting in hallucinated or impractical outputs.